mrg498/rockrobot/README.md

 ## rockrobot
-automated texts with nearby shows
+automated texts with nearby shows.
+View the Projects tab to see the project board for tickets

 # signup page
 https://mrg498.github.io/rockrobot/